 PUBLISHED ON: May 2, 2005

-This article originally appeared in Anderson Kill's Real Estate and Construction Advisor (Autumn 2004).
+This article originally appeared in Anderson Kill's Real Estate & Construction Advisor.